CUH NHS 75th birthday logo

 Specific foods and drinks to avoid, to help reduce your risk of food borne infections

-The attached list of foods should be avoided by all transplant patients to minimize the risk of Listeria or Salmonella infection.
+The below list of foods should be avoided by all transplant patients to minimise the risk of poisoning (Listeria or Salmonella infection).

 Weight gain

-In the first few weeks weight gain is likely to be because of fluid retention after the transplant operation.
-However in the long term many patients gain weight after their kidney transplant.
+In the first few weeks post-transplant, weight gain is likely to be due to fluid retention after the transplant operation.
+However, many patients gain weight in the long term after their kidney transplant.
 This can be caused by:

-• Steroids, for example Prednisolone, which increase your appetite and make you eat more.
+- steroids, for example prednisolone – these can increase your appetite and make you eat more

-• Relaxation of dietary restrictions enables you to eat more freely, which can cause weight gain.
+- relaxation of previous dietary restrictions – this enables you to eat more freely, which can cause weight gain

-• Reduced activity immediately after transplant can promote unwanted weight gain.
+- reduced activity levels immediately after transplant – this can promote unwanted weight gain

-If you are concerned about your weight, please ask to be referred to the dietitian in the renal transplant clinic.
+If you are concerned about your weight, please ask your GP for weight management services.

 Your BMI indicates whether you are a healthy weight for your height.
-To work out your BMI, use the following formula: BMI = weight (kg) / Height2 (m)
+You can calculate your BMI using the formula BMI = weight (kg) / height2 (m).

-Maintaining a healthy weight reduces the risk of developing new onset diabetes after transplant (NODAT).
-The anti-rejection medication may cause your blood sugars to rise; often this is temporary but may become permanent leading to diabetes.
+Maintaining a healthy weight reduces the risk of developing new-onset diabetes after transplant (NODAT).
+The anti-rejection medication and steroids may cause your blood sugars to rise – often this is temporary but it may become permanent, leading to diabetes.

 Healthy balanced lifestyle

-A healthy, balanced diet combined with exercise will help prevent unwanted weight gain or help with weight loss, helping to keep you fit and healthy.
+A healthy, balanced diet combined with exercise will help to prevent unwanted weight gain and/or help with weight loss, helping to keep you fit and healthy.

 Fruit and vegetables

-As your potassium restrictions are relaxed you will be able to enjoy a wider variety of fruits and vegetables in your diet.
-They are naturally low in fat and high in fibre so can help fill you up and prevent snacking on other high fat/high sugar foods.
-Try to include a variety of different coloured fruits and vegetables and aim for five portions per day.
+Your potassium restrictions are most likely relaxed following your transplant.
+You should therefore be able to enjoy a wider variety of fruits and vegetables in your diet.
+They are naturally low in fat and high in fibre so can help fill you up and prevent snacking on other high fat/ high sugar foods.
+Most people do not eat enough fruit and vegetables; you should aim to eat at least five portions a day.

 Fat

-• Saturated: animal fats such as fat in milk, cheese, cream, fat on meat.
+- Saturated: animal fats such as fat in milk, cheese, cream, coconut oil and fat on meat.

 Saturated and unsaturated fats contain the same amount of calories (energy).
 Therefore only use small amounts of fat in your diet.
 Saturated fats can increase your cholesterol levels, which may increase your risk of heart disease and stroke.
 Unsaturated fats will not increase your cholesterol levels and so should be used in place of saturated fats wherever possible.

-• Choose unsaturated fat spreads such as olive oil spreads instead of butter.
+- choose unsaturated fat spreads eg olive oil spreads instead of butter

-• Choose semi-skimmed milk or reduced fat dairy produce.
+- choose semi-skimmed milk or reduced fat produce

 Sugar